 - Food is not included – volunteers either cook in the flat or enjoy some of the many amazing restaurants located on your doorstep

 Departure day: Friday.
-You will be dropped off to the airport in time for your flight.
+You can opt to be dropped off to the airport in time for your flight.

-A perfect English speaker and probably the most dynamic person you will ever meet, Razvan has run our Romania programmes since the very beginning.
-A veteran rep – he has dealt with over 500 volunteers so far – he always goes way beyond his Oyster job description.
+A perfect English speaker and probably the most dynamic person you will ever meet, Razvan has run our Romania programmes since the very beginning in 2006.
+A veteran rep – he has dealt with over 1000 volunteers so far – he always goes way beyond his Oyster job description.
 He is personally involved in the fundraising and awareness building of the bear sanctuary, even getting dressed up as a bear on one occasion!

 It doesn’t matter if you’re a short or long-term volunteer, you still get full support from Razvan, who aims to ensure that you have a happy and productive time in Romania.